-- reduce the cost of the car by input tax credits; see GST input tax credits above - increase the cost of the car if you acquired the car at a discount; see Car acquired at a discount in the next column.
+- reduce the cost of the car by input tax credits; see GST input tax credits on page 16 - increase the cost of the car if you acquired the car at a discount; see Car acquired at a discount below.

 If a car with a cost exceeding the car limit is held by more than one person, the car limit is applied to the cost of the car and not to each holder's interest in the car.
 Once the car limit has been applied, the cost of the car (reduced to the car limit) is apportioned between each holder's interest.
-Each holder then works out their deduction for the decline in value of the car; see Jointly held depreciating assets above.
+Each holder then works out their deduction for the decline in value of the car; see Jointly held depreciating assets on page 16.